Nanahawau/Inventory-Mgmt/README.md

 ### Prerequisites

-- Docker & Docker Compose installed and running
+- Docker running.
+Note: All environment variables are hardcoded in the docker compose file for test purposes.

 ### Steps